doratiass/longevity/README.md

 -   **Results and Outputs:**

     -   The full output of our study is available [here](https://doratiass.github.io/longevity/).
-    -   The manuscript, titled “Machine learning in epidemiology: an introduction, comparison with traditional methods, and a case study of predicting extreme longevity”, is currently under review.
     -   An interactive SHAP values exploration tool can be accessed [here](https://dorati-longevity-shap.hf.space).

 ------------------------------------------------------------------------